FAITH MARCH 2013

 Departing Nortonville (approx. 2:30pm), Reba chomped-at-the-bit to pull the wagon.
 She’d slept that morning at church, and again while tied to a pole downtown.
 Now she pulled with purpose on the road to Holton.
 I helped by getting off the wagon and walking up each hill so she wouldn't have to pull my weight.
 Still, we were not in shape and we wore ourselves out after going up and down hills for three hours.
 We kept stopping at farms in hope of a place to camp, but no one was home.
 I rarely pray for such things but I was so out of shape and tired; I prayed for a place to camp with water over the next hill.
 Then cresting the hill, I saw nothing.
 But just then, a truck appeared from the opposite direction.
 It stopped beside me, whereupon a young man looked out and said, “I hear you might need some water?”
 His name was Aaron, and he had a tub of water for Reba in the back of his truck (he figured we needed it because he’d heard a man was traveling by horse and wagon on the road to Holton).
 I was amazed, and I made camp right there on a patch of lush brome grass standing on an elevated flat between road and fence.
 And I took the photo (above right) there and then, from my campsite.
 It happened just like that.
 But I wouldn’t call it a miracle.
 It was how things can work even with a heart like mine, worrying, which is a sign of little faith.
 God can do a lot with a little.

+Jill was bushed.
 It's hard playing second fiddle!
-Jill was bushed.
-We all were, and we hadn't even got rolling.
-I worked four hours cooking, cleaning, tending animals, and breaking camp that morning - was wet with sweat by the time we set out.
+We all were tired!
+I worked four hours cooking, cleaning, tending animals and breaking camp that morning.
+I was wet with sweat by the time we set out.

 Slow going on this day, very tired, all of us.
 Hoped to camp early, wasn't worried about making lots of miles.
 Found a great place, a pond built by the State for fishing.
 I thanked the Lord because it was perfect.
 Then I read the sign with its long list of regulations (no horses, no camping, no firearms, no this, no that) and I was ticked off, mostly because I was tired and needed a place to rest, but also because here our little towns and farms have been dwindling for decades and the geniuses in Topeka are building fishing ponds for sissies!
 Ugh!
 We got back on the road, parked in the shade of a tree, and napped (deep sleep).
 Reba napped standing, I napped on the wagon seat, and Jill on the road.
 Then we were off again, slow as a horse can go, and hoping to camp.
 And as always, I walked up the hills so Reba wouldn’t have to pull my weight.